 Keeping to the schedule is important, as the timing is carefully planned to achieve the best results.
 There are two main reasons for the schedule of cycles:

 - The chemotherapy can kill more cancer cells when it is given in cycles.
 Chemotherapy is most effective at attacking cancer cells as they divide.
-At any given time some cells are resting and will not be destroyed by the chemo, but chances are good that they will be destroyed during one of the following cycles when they are active.
-Your oncologist will determine the number and length of cycles needed based on the rate of growth seen in the cancer cells in your body.
+At any given time, some cells are resting and will not be destroyed by the chemo, but chances are good they will be destroyed during one of the following cycles when they are active.
+Your oncologist will determine the number and length of cycles needed based on the rate of growth seen in the cancer cells.

 - The rest period between cycles allows your body time to recover from the side effects of chemotherapy and biologics.
 Normal cells repair themselves faster than cancer cells, so the chemotherapy and biologics can effectively wipe out the cancer cells without causing long-lasting damage to normal cells.

 If your treatment includes intravenous (IV) delivery, your doctor may recommend using an implanted vascular access device (VAD).
 The device is essentially a catheter placed in a large vein near the heart; it is where the IV will be inserted.
-It can remain in place for several weeks, which helps prevent wear and tear on a smaller vein from repeatedly inserting an IV.
+It can remain in place for several weeks, which helps prevent wear and tear on a smaller vein from the repeated insertion of an IV.
 If used, the VAD will remain in place through the course of your treatment, and it will be removed when treatment is complete.